zephyrtronium/robot/README.md

  - `-regexignore="expression"` Regular expression of PRIVMSG arguments to ignore.
 The default is `^!|://|\.(com|net|org|tv|edu)|^\001`, which ignores, in order, messages beginning with `!`; containing `://`, `.com`, `.net`, `.org`, `.tv`, or `.edu`; and CTCP messages (`/me`).
  - `-admin=user1,user2` Comma-separated list of administrator usernames.
 Users given here can use special commands.
  - `-speed=<integer>` "Typing" speed; the bot will delay this many milliseconds per character when sending a message.
+ - `-roll=<integer>` Roll queue length.
+See the documentation of the `roll` command below.
+The default value is 0, meaning the roll queue is disabled and messages are learned immediately.

 It is helpful to create a batch script to run the bot on a double-click.
 An example might look like: